LINKS TO USEFUL RESOURCES

 Dynamite Portsmouth - help people in charge of making services for young people in Portsmouth to listen to the opinions of young people with disabilities.

-Fareham Autism Support Network - helps families coping with autism in the Fareham area.
+Family Autism Spectrum Support - helps families coping with autism in Hampshire and West Sussex.

 Portsmouth City Council - provides support for adults with a learning disability

 Portsmouth Disability Forum (Frank Sorrell Centre) - A User-Led local non-political lobbying and campaigning group recognised by Portsmouth City Council and the Primary Care Trust among many others as a consultative User-Led disability group within Portsmouth.

 Portsmouth Down Syndrome Association - committed to improving the lives of children and their families, in Portsmouth and South Hampshire, by providing friendship, support and an extensive range of educational services from birth